stacyA21/social-media-addiction-analysis/README.md

 ## Results

-1. There is no significant difference in addiction score between genders.
+- 1. There is no significant difference in addiction score between genders.
-2. There is a negative correlation between mental health score and addiction score.
+- 2. There is a negative correlation between mental health score and addiction score.
-3. The most addictive platforms are Snapchat, TikTok, and Instagram.
+- 3. The most addictive platforms are Snapchat, TikTok, and Instagram.
-4. TikTok usage may be associated with lower sleep hours, lower mental health scores, and higher social media usage.
+- 4. TikTok usage may be associated with lower sleep hours, lower mental health scores, and higher social media usage.
-5. There is a negative correlation between time spent on social media and mental health score.
+- 5. There is a negative correlation between time spent on social media and mental health score.

 ## Reflection

 Further analysis would be more insightful over the methods used on these platform to retain users.
 What is also interested is how WhatsApp and KaKao stand in such analysis and if these also have a negative effect.

 ## Authors

-List all authors, their contributions, and how to contact; Preferably an internal and external form of contact.

 * **Stacy Alves** - [StacyA](https://github.com/stacyA21); stacy.alves21@gmail.com